codalogic/exodep/README.md

 When `<src-file-name>` is not a URI template, then `src-file-name` is used as the value of the `${file}` field in URI template expansion.

 A single argument form of `get` and `bget` are also supported.
-In this case, the following:
+The behaviour depends on whether the `dest` command has been previously specified.

+If the `dest` command has not been previously specified, the following:

     get <src-file-name>